Amazon’s autonomous ride-hailing service now testing in 10 markets

 5. 5Amazon’s Zoox has announced the expansion of its autonomous ride-hailing service, now conducting tests in Phoenix and Dallas.
 These cities are the latest additions to a network that already includes established operations in Las Vegas, a pilot program in the Bay Area, and testing in cities like Seattle, Austin, and Miami.
 The strategic move is designed to expose Zoox's technology to new geographical and environmental challenges, as reported by Autoweek.

 Amazon’s autonomous vehicle subsidiary, Zoox, is significantly expanding its ride-hailing service, adding Phoenix and Dallas to its testing operations.
 This move brings the company's total U.S. testing markets to 10, aiming to gather critical real-world data in diverse environments, according to CNBC.
 The expansion signals Zoox's push to refine its self-driving technology and compete in the growing robotaxi market.
+Amazon’s Zoox has announced the expansion of its autonomous ride-hailing service, now conducting tests in Phoenix and Dallas.
+These cities are the latest additions to a network that already includes established operations in Las Vegas, a pilot program in the Bay Area, and testing in cities like Seattle, Austin, and Miami.
+The strategic move is designed to expose Zoox's technology to new geographical and environmental challenges, as reported by Autoweek.

 Why New Markets are Critical for Autonomous Development